 Significance of the Holy Land in Uniting and Guiding the Pilgrims

-Other known names are Canaan Land, Judah Land, Israel Land, Promised Land and Holy Land.
+Other known names are Canaan Land, Judah Land, Israel Land, Promised Land as well as the Holy Land.

-During its long history Palestine has known a lot of conquerors and each one left his own marks.
-Most intense are the elements of the Greek, the Roman and the Arabian civilization.
+During its long history Palestine has known a lot of conquerors.
+Each one left his own marks.
+Most intense are the elements of the Greek, the Roman as well as the Arabian civilization.